 1. Always remember 1 hour in the right spot is better then a week in the wrong spot.
 Don't be afraid of a move it is by far my favourite way of ending blank.

 2. Always have a 3rd rod setup to cast at showing fish or ready for a bit of stalking.
 Ideally opt for a bright pop up with a strong flavour and I personally would be using PVA mesh just for that extra bit of attraction but no more then a mouth full.
 If there are no shows or obvious spots to fish you can always try putting the rod just off your baited spot.

 3. Zig rigs are usually my last morning chucks.
 I love fishing zig rigs to showing fish and sitting there with the anticipation waiting for the inevitable.
 Once winter kicks in and the carp aren't feeding as much there is no more need for them to be on the bottom so you will often find them mid water.

 4. High Attract hook baits are an absolute must for sneaking that last minute bite.
 When I say high attract I don't just mean scent I am a big believer in colour over flavour.
-That being said always have a good range of hook baits pre glugged in your arsenal.
-All of the pop ups on our website come with an optional extra to pre-boosted ready for you for only £1.

 5. Most importantly be on the look out, laying down in your bivvy watching films won't help you catch more fish.
 Invest in a comfy chair and warm jacket and watch the water, the amount of times i've seen a carp roll right under my tip eyes is unreal and I could of easily missed it.
 You can look out for everything from bubbles, slick patches appearing even birds diving on a spot you haven't baited can give you a good indication of where they are feeding.
 I love nothing more then watching my bobbins with anticipation especially after a smooth slick patch appears over my baited spot.